Skip to content

 #Can I watch Starz on my smart TV?

 Yes.
-Starz has a dedicated app for Samsung, LG, Sony, and Vizio smart TVs.
-It also works on Roku, Fire TV, Apple TV, Xbox, and Android TV.
-The app supports offline downloads on up to 4 devices and allows 4 simultaneous streams.
+Starz has a dedicated app for Samsung, LG, Sony, and Vizio smart TVs, plus Roku, Fire TV, Apple TV, and Xbox.
+It supports 4 simultaneous streams and offline downloads.

 #What happened to Cinemax’s channels?

-Three Cinemax channels (ThrillerMax, MovieMax, and OuterMax) were shut down on August 15, 2025.
-The remaining channels were rebranded: MoreMAX became Cinemax Hits, ActionMAX became Cinemax Action, and 5StarMAX became Cinemax Classics.
-Cinemax went from 7 channels to 4.
+On August 15, 2025, ThrillerMax, MovieMax, and OuterMax were shut down.
+The surviving channels were rebranded: MoreMAX became Cinemax Hits, ActionMAX became Cinemax Action, and 5StarMAX became Cinemax Classics.
+That dropped Cinemax from 7 channels to 4, reducing its value significantly for cable subscribers who pay for variety.

 #Does Starz support PlayStation?

 No, Starz doesn’t have a PlayStation app.
-It does support Xbox, along with Roku, Fire TV, Apple TV, and smart TVs from Samsung, LG, Sony, and Vizio.
-For a full list of supported devices, visit the Starz ways to watch page.
+It does support Xbox (One and Series X/S), along with Roku, Fire TV, Apple TV, and smart TVs from Samsung, LG, Sony, and Vizio.
+Web browser streaming works on Chrome, Firefox, and Safari.
+For a full, up-to-date list of supported devices, visit the Starz ways to watch page.

 #Who owns Starz now?